4 min read

 It swirled down my throat like lava, and I winced.

 "Welcome to Armenia, Rumi."
-He laughed as he stamped my passport.
+He laughed, stamping my passport.